Cumbria COVID-19 Response Fund FAQs

 8. Can groups apply more than once?

 If organisations are providing ongoing support or have incurred costs they hadn’t expected, we may consider subsequent grant requests, but we encourage them to contact us before applying.
+We would expect you to leave a minimum of 6 weeks between applications.

 9. Can individuals and households apply?